marklogic/marklogic-docker/README.md

 $ docker rm container_name
 ```
 #### Multi and Single Node, Single VM cleanup
 The below section describes the teardown process of clusters setup on a single VM using docker compose, as noted in the examples above.

 #### Remove compose resources

-Resources that were created with compose command can be removed with the following command:
+Resources such as containers, volumes and networks that were created with compose command can be removed with the following command:

 ```
 $ compose -f marklogic-centos.yml down